bigalxo/policy_holders/readme.md

-# DanketsuStatBot
+# @DanketsuStatBot

-Find relational data between the four Danketsu policies and tweet the report as @DanketsuStatBot
+Find relational data between the four Danketsu policies and tweet the report

 ## API Source